Slomads Rising: Stay Length Shifts in Digital Nomad Travel, United States 2019-2024: Results

 \subsection{Pandemic–Era Changes in Nights per booking}

+\textit{Plain-language summary.} Average stays got longer and more variable after 2020.
+The mean rose by about ten percent versus 2019 and the median shifted from 2 to 3 nights; dispersion also widened, indicating a thicker tail of longer bookings.

 Figure~\ref{fig:trend} shows the booking-weighted mean Nights per booking (NPB) for all U.S.\ Airbnb reservations between January 2019 and December 2024.
-Mean NPB hovers around \SI{3.7}{nights} before the pandemic, surges beyond \SI{6.5}{nights} during the initial lockdown, and then settles on a post-COVID plateau near \SIrange{4.1}{4.4}{nights}—about ten percent higher than the pre-COVID baseline.
+Mean NPB hovers around \SI{3.7}{nights} before the pandemic, surges beyond \SI{6.5}{nights} during the initial lockdown, and then settles on a post‑vaccine plateau near \SI{4.1}{nights} (phase mean \SI{4.07}{nights}).
 The weighted standard deviation, presented in Figure~\ref{fig:sd}, follows the same trajectory: it doubles during spring 2020 and later stabilizes around \SI{7}{nights}, indicating a persistent widening of the stay-length distribution.